What to look for in a wood burning stove

 All stoves must meet UK building regulations.
 For example, there are specifications around how the flue is fitted, the size of the hearth or the distance of the stove from combustibles.
 These can all affect the type of stove you can have, so make sure you speak to us before buying.
 If you live in a listed building, this may affect your options.

 In the UK, building regulations state that new heating appliances must meet a minimum efficiency rating.
 This is 65% for a stove, and 67% for one that incorporates a boiler.
 The higher the percentage, the more efficient it will be, and therefore the less fuel you’ll need to heat your home.
-Most stoves have an efficiency rating of between 60% and 80%, and boilers between 80% and 90%.
-When compared with an open fire, which has about 32% efficiency, and a gas fire at around 20% to 50% efficiency, stoves are a good option.
+Most stoves have an efficiency rating of between 60% and 85%, and boilers between 80% and 90%.
+When compared with an open fire, which has about 32% efficiency, and a gas fire at around 20% to 50% efficiency, solid fuel stoves are a good option.
 Some stoves also come with cleanburn or cleanheat technology, which essentially means that air is introduced to the stove, helping to burn off more of the smoke and gasses.
 This makes these types of stove more efficient.

 Buying a stove